 Many years ago, I traveled to Korea to help a client set up an educational program for their son on the autism spectrum.
 They had just moved back to Seoul so they were lacking toys for their boy.
 I volunteered to go shopping and pick up some toys and supplies.
 The boy and his nanny came to the mall with me.
 As we passed a store, the nanny, who spoke very little English, indicated that we should go in.
 The store sold a variety of Hanji paper crafts.
 She carefully watched my face as we walked through the store, just as we were about to leave she picked up a pressed paper maché plate and asked if I liked it.
 I nodded and she brought it the clerk, paid for it and handed it to me with a smile.

 PAPER MACHÉ PLATES: AN EASY DIY GIFT

 Now this paper maché plate was not expensive, maybe $5.00 U.S. but to me it was priceless.
 This woman had raised her two sons in one room that they rented in a house.
 She did not have a lot of money, by giving me that plate she was showing that she valued me and what I did for a child that she loves.
 As we near the holiday, I have been thinking about handmade gifts.
 I look at the paper maché plate she gave me every day and I realized that homemade paper maché plates make great gifts.
 Press some love into the paper as you make it for someone in your life.

-Pictures for the Center of the plate; we printed out some mandalas.
+- Pictures for the Center of the paper maché plates; we printed out some mandalas.
+(Optional)

-Tightly wrap the plates with saran wrap.
-Make sure that the saran wrap folds over the edge of the plate.
+- Tightly wrap the plates with plastic wrap.
+Make sure that the plastic wrap folds over the edge of the plate.
 Place the plates upside down on an object so the edges are away from any surface.

-Lay the paper into the container where you poured the modge podge or watered down glue.
+- Lay the paper into the container where you poured the mod podge or watered down glue.

 If you like this art project, you will like these, too: